nmgarza5/simple-fractal-takehome/README.md

+## Simple Fractal Coding Assessment
+Nikolas Garza's Simple Fractal coding assessment.
+The tech stack employed is a backend built with Python/Flask and a PostgreSQL database.
+The frontend is built with React/Redux.
+A project starter was used as a base for this application.
+The starter is built to be deployed to heroku however this functionality was not used.
+Simply create the postgres database, install the requirements as indicated below, and run on localhost.

 ## Getting starterd
 ### Dev Containers (M1 Users, follow this guide)
 1. Make sure you have the [Microsoft Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.